 The wind is most often from the west for 9.3 months, from February 5 to November 15, with a peak percentage of 51% on June 1.
 The wind is most often from the north for 2.6 months, from November 15 to February 5, with a peak percentage of 38% on January 1.

 Federal de Bachigualato International Airport is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

 The time of year with warmer water lasts for 4.1 months, from June 23 to October 25, with an average temperature above 83°F. The day of the year with the warmest water is August 15, with an average temperature of 86°F.

 The time of year with cooler water lasts for 3.9 months, from December 19 to April 17, with an average temperature below 72°F. The day of the year with the coolest water is February 15, with an average temperature of 69°F.

 To characterize how pleasant the weather is at Federal de Bachigualato International Airport throughout the year, we compute two travel scores.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Federal de Bachigualato International Airport for hot-weather activities are from mid May to mid June and from mid to late October, with a peak score in the first week of June.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Federal de Bachigualato International Airport for hot-weather activities are from mid May to mid June and from mid to late October, with a peak score in the last week of May.